-These symptoms can also present themselves in a more physical manner and include:
+Other symptoms of Zoloft addiction can present themselves in a more physical manner and include:

-These symptoms, behavioral and physical, can occur both when someone starts taking Zoloft and when someone stops taking Zoloft (even if they are attempting to wean off of the drug).
+All of these addiction symptoms can occur when someone starts taking Zoloft or when they stop taking Zoloft (even if they are attempting to wean off of the drug).
 It is for these reasons that seeking treatment is important and potentially life-saving.

 During detox is when symptoms and side effects of Zoloft withdrawal are at their worst.
 Individuals should be particularly cautious of excessive vomiting or diarrhea, as dehydration and subsequent blood pressure drops can lead to heart failure or cardiac arrest.
-Therefore, it is important to detox under the supervision of a medical professional.
+Therefore, it is important to detox under the supervision of a medical professional at a rehab center.

-The rehabilitation process may also include outpatient rehab and aftercare programs.
+Treatment options also include outpatient rehab and aftercare programs.
 These are like stepping stones down the path to sobriety.
-Start your journey by contacting your family physician or even the national Substance Abuse and Mental Health Services Administration (SAMHSA) hotline today.
+Start the journey for you or a loved one by seeking medical advice today.

 Gøtzsche, Peter C. "Antidepressants are addictive and increase the risk of relapse."
 Bmj.
 2016, https://www.bmj.com/content/352/bmj.i574.full